johnelm/triota/README.md

 This has been used to detect and handle Recaptcha in IOTA tests, unblocking automated testing where the appearance of Recaptcha is undeterministic because it is controlled by opaque and/or fluid external policies.

 If Recaptcha has been encountered (and not handled) by IOTA, it will undoubtedly cause a scenario step to fail.
 By simply providing the existing recaptcha scenario as a retry decorator, Recaptcha can be detected and handled wherever it happens, effectively Recaptcha-proofing the entire suite.  ( Recaptcha must be in 'test' checkbox-only mode - no streetsigns and storefronts - for this to work. )

+Here's the full retry mechanism, including decoration, as used for Recaptcha decoration:

 ![Retry Decoration](retry-decorator.png?raw=true "Retry Decoration")